 3. Musée d’Orsay

-Formerly known as the Gare d’Orsay or the Orsay Train station and most of the architecture is remaining from the original structure.
-The train station was famous for being the first electrified urban train station in the world when it was inaugurated in the year 1900.
+Formerly known as the Gare d’Orsay, or the Orsay train station, most of the architecture from the original structure remains.
+It was famous for being the first electrified urban train station in the world when it was inaugurated in 1900.

 Does it deserve a visit or a tour?
-It is one of the greatest art collections on Earth, but it may not warrant a visit on your first trip with so much to see in Paris unless you have several days in the city.
+It is an impressive art collection that comes in just behind the Louvre in terms of dedicated art museums.
+However, it may not warrant a visit on your first trip with so much to see in Paris unless you have several days in the city.

-Address: 1 Rue de la Legion d’Honneur (7th arrondissement)
+Address: 1 Rue de la Legion d’Honneur

 2. The Palace of Versailles

-Address: Place d’Armes, Versailles
+Address: Place d’Armes

 1. The Louvre Museum

-Address: Rue de Rivoli (1st arrondissement)
+Address: Rue de Rivoli